oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

     ![This image shows details of the Create Instance page, with the Name, Compartment, and Nodes fields.
 The Create Visual Builder instance button is also shown.](images/detail.png "")

     Instance creation takes some time.
-If you attempt to click the instance name and receive a <code>401: Authorization failed or a 404: Not Found</code> error, but followed all the correct steps, instance creation has not completed.
+If you attempt to click the instance name and receive a "401: Authorization failed or a 404: Not Found" error, but followed all the correct steps, instance creation has not completed.
 Wait a few more minutes.

     When instance creation completes successfully, the instance shows as **Active** in the **State** column.